Contact Us

 Only foreigners from non-EU countries can apply for a Portugal D7 visa.

-Residents must spend at least 183 days a year in the country to keep their status.
+Residents must spend at least 16 months over two years in the country to keep their status.

 Benefits of the Portugal D7 visa